Mark Rothko: Suicide and estate lawsuit

 In early 1968, Rothko was diagnosed with a mild aortic aneurysm.
-Ignoring doctor's orders, Rothko continued to drink and smoke heavily, avoided exercise, and maintained an unhealthy diet.
+Ignoring doctor's orders, he continued to drink and smoke heavily, avoided exercise, and maintained an unhealthy diet.
 "Highly nervous, thin, restless", was his friend Dore Ashton's description of Rothko at this time.
-However, he did follow the medical advice given not to paint pictures larger than a yard in height, and turned his attention to smaller, less physically strenuous formats, including acrylics on paper.
-Meanwhile, Rothko's marriage had become increasingly troubled, and his poor health and impotence resulting from the aneurysm compounded his feeling of estrangement in the relationship.
-Rothko and his wife Mell, to whom he was married from 1944 to 1970, separated on New Year's Day 1969; he moved into his studio.
+But Rothko did take the medical advice not to paint pictures taller than three feet, and turned his attention to smaller, less physically strenuous formats, including acrylics on paper.
+Meanwhile, his marriage became increasingly troubled, and his poor health and impotence resulting from the aneurysm compounded his feeling of estrangement in the relationship.
+Rothko and Mell, who had been married from 1944, separated on New Year's Day 1969; he moved into his studio.

 On February 25, 1970, Oliver Steindecker, Rothko's assistant, found the artist lying dead on the kitchen floor in front of the sink, covered in blood.
 He had overdosed on barbiturates and cut an artery in his right arm with a razor blade.
 There was no suicide note.
 He was 66.
 The Seagram Murals arrived in London for display at the Tate Gallery on the day of his suicide.

 Near the end of his life, Rothko painted a series known as the "Black on Grays", uniformly featuring a black rectangle above a gray rectangle.
 These canvases and Rothko's later work in general have been associated with his depression and suicide, although the association has been criticized.
-Rothko's suicide has been studied in the medical literature where his later paintings have been interpreted as "pictorial suicide notes" due to their somber palettes and especially in contrast with the brighter colors Rothko employed more frequently during the 1950s.
+Rothko's suicide has been studied in medical literature, where his later paintings have been interpreted as "pictorial suicide notes" due to their somber palettes and especially in contrast to the brighter colors Rothko employed more frequently during the 1950s.
 Although art critic David Anfam acknowledged that the Black and Grays are interpreted as premonitions of suicide or as "moonscapes" (the first Apollo Moon landings were contemporaneous with their execution), he rejected the interpretations as "naive", arguing instead that the paintings were a continuation of his lifelong artistic themes and not symptoms of depression.
-Susan Grange also observed that, following his aneurysm, Rothko executed several smaller works on paper using lighter hues, which are less well-known.
-Throughout his life Rothko consistently intended his works to evoke serious dramatic content, regardless of the colors used in an individual painting.
-When a woman visited his studio asking to buy a "happy" painting featuring warm colors, Rothko retorted, "Red, yellow, orange-aren't those the colors of an inferno?"
+Susan Grange observed that, after his aneurysm, Rothko executed several smaller works on paper using lighter hues, which are less well-known.
+Throughout his life Rothko consistently intended his works to evoke serious dramatic content, regardless of the colors used in a particular painting.
+When a woman visited his studio asking to buy a "happy" painting featuring warm colors, Rothko retorted, "Red, yellow, orange – aren't those the colors of an inferno?"